Procurement Insights and Analytics: Tools for Procurement Insights and Analytics Automation

 External Procurement Data

-External data adds market context to your internal numbers.
-It comes from outside your company and reflects current market conditions.
+External data adds market context to internal numbers.
+It tracks supplier prices, industry risks, and peer benchmarks.
+Buyers can compare current deals with market reality.

 Top external data sources include: